ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 **Other Changes**

 1. Moved Enemy Stats to the optional list, renamed it "OPTIONAL_Listo Hard Mode," and included pre-configured MCM settings.
-This will make all enemies arbitrarily more difficult. <-- needs feedback/testing.
+This will make all enemies arbitrarily more difficult.
+This needs feedback/testing.
 The goal of "Hard Mode" is NOT to make Listonomicon into a difficult game.
 It is to give people an option to make Listonomicon more difficult.
 At player level 5, 10, 15, and 20, enemes will receive a +1 bonus to their stats, rolls, and saving throws.
 At PL 3, 6, 9, 12, 15, and 18 enemies will receive 5% extra HP, and a +2 damage bonus.
 At PL 6, 12, and 18, enemies will receive +1 AC.
 2. Moved Savage Enemy Doubler from optional to a core mod, with a small % chance of any enemy being duplicated.
 3. Added Muscular Passive (feat).
 4. Added Fey Wanderer, a Ranger subclass.